amd/amd-fftw/README_AMD.md

 The optional configure option "--enable-amd-mpifft" enables the MPI FFT related optimizations.

+The new fast planner can be enabled using optional configure option "--enable-amd-fast-planner".
+It is supported for single and double precisions.

+An optional configure option "AMD_ARCH" is supported that can be set to CPU architecture values like "auto" or "znver1" or "znver2" for AMD EPYC processors.

 An optional configure option "--enable-amd-trans" is provided that may benefit the performance of transpose operations in case of very large FFT problem sizes.